Demi Lovato: Mental health and substance abuse

-2018 drug overdose
+Other struggles

 On June 21, 2018, Lovato released the single "Sober" in which she revealed she had relapsed after six years of sobriety.
 On July 24, 2018, she was rushed to the Cedars-Sinai Medical Center in Los Angeles after emergency services were called to her home due to an opioid overdose.
 Lovato recalled, "The doctors told me that I had five to 10 minutes, like, if no one had found me, then I wouldn't be here."
 The singer was reported to be stable and recovering later in the day.
 She reportedly overdosed on oxycodone laced with fentanyl and was revived with naloxone.

 Lovato also had multiple health complications stemming from the overdose, including multiple strokes, a heart attack, and brain damage, the latter of which caused lasting vision problems.
 She was hospitalized for two weeks and subsequently entered an in-patient rehab facility.

-Lovato's drug overdose received widespread media coverage, leading to her becoming the most googled person of 2018, ahead of other figures who had received extensive coverage throughout the year, due largely to the public interest surrounding the overdose.
+Lovato's drug overdose received widespread media coverage, leading to her becoming the most googled person of 2018.
 CBS News ranked the overdose the 29th biggest story of 2018.

-In December 2018, Lovato took to Twitter to dismiss rumors regarding her overdose and went on to thank fans, writing, "If I feel like the world needs to know something, I will tell them MYSELF.
-All my fans need to know is I'm working hard on myself, I'm happy and clean and I'm SO grateful for their support."
-She added that some day she would "tell the world what exactly happened, why it happened and what my life is like today .. but until I'm ready to share that with people please stop prying and making up shit that you know nothing about.
+In December 2018, Lovato took to Twitter to dismiss rumors regarding her overdose and went on to thank fans, writing that one day she was going to "tell the world what exactly happened, why it happened and what my life is like today .. but until I'm ready to share that with people please stop prying and making up shit that you know nothing about.
 I still need space and time to heal."